V999TEC/Octopussy/README.md

 Consumption (kWh), Start, End, Price
 ```

-A corresponding file for export history is on the TODO list.
+A corresponding file for export history will also be generated.

 ## Bonus feature